-Good dental health is an important part of good overall health for everybody, particularly for people with HIV.
+Good dental health is an important part of good overall health.

 NHS dental services can provide treatment to protect and maintain your dental and oral health.
-However, cosmetic services are not available from the NHS.
+However, orthodontic and cosmetic services are not usually available to adults (people over the age of 18) from the NHS.

 Unlike some other NHS services, there are usually charges for dental services.
-However some people, including those on certain benefits, are exempt from these charges.
+However some people, including those on certain benefits, pregnant women or women who have had a baby in the past year, are exempt from these charges.

 In theory, everyone who is eligible for NHS treatment and care should be able to access NHS dentistry.
 But it can be difficult to find a dentist who accepts NHS patients.
 To find an NHS dentist near you try visiting the NHS dentist finder.

 When you go to the dentist, you may be asked to provide a medical history and this may include a question about having HIV.
 The dentist only really needs to know this so they can check for signs of HIV-related problems in the mouth.

 Under the Equality Act 2010, it’s illegal for a dentist to refuse to treat you because you have HIV (this applies both to NHS and private dentists).

 Dentists often think that they need to take extra care when they have a patient with HIV.
 They may be more careful about cleaning and sterilising equipment, wanting to prevent HIV being passed on.
 But standard infection control procedures (known as universal precautions) are designed to prevent transmission of HIV and other infectious diseases.

 Sometimes dentists tell people with HIV have to take the last appointment of the day, to allow for extra sterilisation.
 This is likely to be ruled illegal under the Equality Act 2010, which covers indirect discrimination.